The Fool (2014 film): Reception

+Critical response

 The Fool has received generally positive reviews from critics.
 On Rotten Tomatoes, the film holds a rating of 93%, based on 14 reviews, with an average rating of 7.7/10.
 On Metacritic the film has a score of 83 out of 100, based on 7 critics, indicating "universal acclaim".

 Peter Debruge of Variety magazine wrote: "Frank Capra would have approved of The Fool, a forceful Russian drama in which a lone plumber stands up to a corrupt system on behalf of the people living in a squalid apartment building."

 In 2018 users of the Russian movie database KinoPoisk voted it to be the best Russian movie made in the past 15 years.